 When it comes to the level of success we want, what we do or don’t do, is our responsibility.

 Prior to having a speaking and training career, I had to overcome many internal blocks which were holding me back from getting out and speaking.
-Some of the thoughts or beliefs I had to overcome were, Who would want to listen to me anyway? and Do I have anything important or valuable to share?
+Some thoughts or beliefs I had to overcome were, Who would want to listen to me anyway? and Do I have anything important or valuable to share?

 Here are five things to be aware of that may be preventing more success for us and what we can do to address them.
 The quicker we can overcome them, the better our chances of creating the level of success we want.